 Below is an index of Gmail support articles by category, video tutorials and FAQs.
-To get started, choose from a topic category below or search for your question.
+To get started, choose from a topic category below.
 Most of our tutorials require a Premium Membership to view them.
 Become a Premium Member now and get full access to all of our informative video tutorials, support FAQs and more.

 How to create a new Google Account

 Video Runtime: 4:54 minutes

 In this video Gmail Help video tutorial below you’ll learn step-by-step how to create a new Google Account.
 You’ll be shown a few important tips when choosing your initial Gmail email address.
 These tips can possibly avoid years of frustration and get you started on the right foot.

 Links referred to in this tutorial are:

 If you’re having problems playing any of our GmailHelp.com videos, please visit our Premium Membership FAQ.

 Signing into Gmail